chancesmith/chance-smith-gatsby-blog/content/blog/wip/index.md

 Deep work is essential, the non-distracted time heads-down brow sweating over important information and details.

 Showing your progress is also essential.
-The sooner your progress is accessible to the team you've disseminated your ideas, potential roadblocks, and utmost your progress.
+The sooner your progress is accessible to the team you've disseminated your ideas, potential roadblocks, and utmost your progress ([bus-co](/glossary#busco)).

 In the spirit of [working out loud](/work-out-load), getting these WIPs off your machine and out of your head are a big win for you and your team.